Senpai013045/ICDP-notes/Readme.md

 This session ran on a course of 8 weeks , each friday for 2 hours.
 At the time of writing this, I have completed 6 weeks.
 I will update this as I go along.

 I would also like to note that the classes encouraged communication between each other and sharing experiences.
 Pictures were used for examples and the class was very interactive.
-We were assignment to act out things we learnt in form of role play and take home questions whose answers/opinions were shared in next class.
+We were assigned to act out things we learnt in form of role play and take home questions whose answers/opinions were shared in next class.
 I will not be able to share those experiences here.
 I will only be sharing the notes I took.
 Please note that the classes were in Nepali and my translation might not be the best but I will try my best to convey the meaning.

 ## Day 1
 We looked at the curriculum of the course.
 We also looked at what is called the ICDP home.
 It had a base, ground floor, first floor and roof.